bet4a/d3wiki/Geo-Projections.md

 <a name="projectionMutator" href="#wiki-projectionMutator">#</a> d3.geo.<b>projectionMutator</b>(<i>rawFactory</i>)

 Constructs a new projection from the specified *raw* point projection function *factory*.
 This function does not return the projection directly, but instead returns a *mutate* method that you can call whenever the raw projection function changes.
-For example, say you’re implementing the Albers equal-area conic projection, which requires configuring the projections two parallels.
+For example, say you’re implementing the Albers equal-area conic projection, which requires configuring the projection's two parallels.
 Using closures, you can implement the raw projection as follows:

 ```js
 // φ0 and φ1 are the two parallels